-&lt;sup>2 The name George means a plough or husbandman.
+2 The name George means a plough or husbandman.
 English rural folk still pronounce this "JAARGE," wherein they unconsciously preserve the primitive radical AR.

+3 The Mountains of KIRISHIMA are situated in the Island of KIUSHIO, and it is recorded of a certain Japanese God that he established himself under the name of OKUNINUSHI at a place named IZUMO.
+In Sanscrit the root USH means "to burn."
 KRISHNA, "the nocturnal Sun," is named LUXMEE.
-The knowledge that Is or Ish meant Lux, the light, not only elucidates the meaning of ISHI, but it also unravels the etymology of many other obscure titles, e.g. the Goddess ISHTAR, whose name has hitherto proved an insoluble enigma, may be resolved into Ish, the Light, and Tar, "daughter of."
+The knowledge that Is or Ish meant Lux, the light, not only elucidates the meaning of ISHI, but it also unravels the etymology of many other obscure titles, e.g. the Goddess ISHTAR, whose name has hitherto proved an insoluble enigma, may be resolved into Ish, the Light, and Tar, "daughter of."1

 The name of the prophet ELISHA (a burning and a shining light) resolves itself naturally into ISHA, "the light of," EL, "God."
 In the authorised version of the New Testament ELISHA is rendered ELISEUS, and it may safely be inferred that ELISSA, an alternative name of DIDO, has also the same signification.
 DIDO is generally accepted as a mythical personification of the Sun, and her famous suicide is equivalent to the flaming death of the sun on the funeral pyre of the sunset.
-The term ELISSA, which was also borne by an Arabian Goddess whom Herodotus identifies with the Persian Mitra, leads suggestively to ELISYON, and there is little doubt that the Elysian Fields of the Greeks may be equated with ZION, the Holy City of the Hebrews.
+The term ELISSA, which was also borne by an Arabian Goddess whom Herodotus identifies with the Persian Mitra,2 leads suggestively to ELISYON, and there is little doubt that the Elysian Fields of the Greeks may be equated with ZION, the Holy City of the Hebrews.